 However, you may not get top vents in all the Vertical Charcoal Smokers.
 Only some of them have top vents.

-The main privileges of using a Vertical Charcoal Smoker is that it’s only a couple hundred dollars & is moveable.
+The main privilege of using a Vertical Charcoal Smoker is that it’s only a couple hundred dollars & is moveable.
 However, the cheaper ones won’t have adjustable vents.

 If you want to cook for many people, using an offset smoker can be the perfect solution.
 You no longer have to worry about changing batches of meat.
 The barrel-shaped offset smoker has a fire compartment at the bottom of the barrel.
 As the smoker lies sidewise, the cooking compartment lies on top of the firebox.
 There is a pre-installed chimney that comes with the offset smoker.